 anh có thể đi được rồi.

 - Use an ellipsis to indicate a significant pause (2 seconds or more) or dialogue trailing off.
-For a pause (2 seconds or more), there should be a space after the ellipses.

 - In the case of a pause (2 seconds or more), if the sentence continues in the next event, do not use an ellipsis at the beginning of the next event.